Michał Synowiec, PhD

 Bio

-Michał specializes in financial innovation law (FinTech) and regulatory aspects of the operations of financial institutions.
-Michał has experience in new technologies law and is specifically focused on issues related to personal data protection law, in contract law and intellectual property law.
-At the law Firm, he works in the Technologies – Media – Telecommunications Practice and is a member of the Financial Institutions and Payment Services Law Team.
+Michał specializes in the regulatory aspects of the operations of financial institutions, in particular banks, payment institutions, and insurance companies.
+He is individually recommended in international legal rankings such as Chambers and Partners (category: “FinTech Legal”) and Legal 500 (category: “Banking and Finance”).
+At the law firm, he is involved in the work of the Technologies – Media – Telecommunications Practice and the Financial Institutions and Payment Services Law Team.

-A doctor of law at the Jagiellonian University in Kraków.
-A graduate in law and administration from the Jagiellonian University in Kraków, Faculty of Law and Administration, Kraków Intellectual Property Law Summer School run by the Jagiellonian University, Winter School on European Business Law run by Julius-Maximilians-Universität Würzburg (Germany), and the American Law Program run by the Catholic University of America in Washington, Columbus School of Law.
-He was awarded a Julius-Maximilians-Universität Würzburg scholarship and repeatedly awarded Jagiellonian University scholarships.
+Michał holds a PhD in Law from the Jagiellonian University in Kraków.
+He is a graduate of the Faculty of Law and Administration of the Jagiellonian University in Kraków, where he studied both Law and Administration.
+He completed the Kraków Intellectual Property Law Summer School organized by the Jagiellonian University, the Winter School on European Business Law organized by the Julius-Maximilians-Universität Würzburg (Germany), and the American Law Program organized by the Columbus School of Law at The Catholic University of America in Washington, D.C.

 He is fluent in English.